 What happens if you fail your exam

-If you fail an oral exam, you must wait before you can book a resit.
-These wait periods give you time to review your results and prepare for a resit.
+If you fail an oral exam, you can book another exam but there's a minimum wait time before you can resit.
+This wait time gives you time to review your results and prepare.

 Repeated failures